Cray-HPE/docs-uan/docs/portal/developer-portal/operations/Configure_Interfaces_on_UANs.md

     ```bash
     ## Customer defined networks global routes
-    # customer_uan_global_routes is as list of global routes used for constructing
+    # customer_uan_global_routes is a list of global routes used for constructing
     # the "routes" file.
     #
     # customer_uan_global_routes: